ALTA-CAPSTONE-GROUP1/REPO-FE/README.md

-# Welcome to E-Proposal, make your proposal journey easier
+# Welcome to E-Proposal, Simplify your application process, anytime, anywhere!
 <div align="center">
   <img src="https://res.cloudinary.com/dc0wgpho2/image/upload/v1684720861/eproplogo_koyqxz.jpg" alt="Logo">
 </div>

 ## 📑 About the Project

-Simplify your application process, anytime, anywhere!
+Introducing ePropApp - Simplify your administrative process, anytime, anywhere!
+Our application aims to streamline internal company administration by facilitating seamless submission of requests, especially for companies with multiple branches and employees.
+With ePropApp, you can easily manage and submit requests across branches and departments, making the entire process efficient and hassle-free.
 ## 🌐 Deployment
 - [Vercel](https://e-proposal-pb3i.vercel.app/)